frederic-perez/AmE-dictionary/data/dictionary.md

 __military fiat__ _n_
 __militia__ _n_ :two::hammer: (militias)
 __militiaman__ _n_ :pencil2:
+__milium__ _n_ A small, white or yellowish cystlike mass just below the surface of the skin, caused by retention of the secretion of a sebaceous gland. _Syn_ whitehead _The soap promised to eradicate milia by thoroughly cleansing the skin and unclogging pores._
 __milk toast__ _n_ Toast, usually buttered, topped with warm milk and often sugar or seasonings.
 __milk__ _v_ :four::hammer: _Milk the clock._ _The general milked the clapping for a long time._
 __milkmaid__ _n_ A girl or woman who milks cows.